Werner-Staeblein/Project-3/README.md

 - easily start and view the instructions for the game
 - understand easily the purpose of the application
-- have clear instructions what to do and how to use the application
+- have clear instructions on what to do and how to use the application
 - have instructions and guidance while playing the game
-- be presented different questions (a different capital city guess) when playing the game
+- be presented a different capital city to guess when playing the game repeatedly
 - wants to play the game again once a guessing round is completed

 **<font color="red">Placeholder for site administrator experience</font>**